• Study at Hertford

 claire.williams@mod-langs.ox.ac.uk

-I am Fellow and Tutor in Portuguese at St Peter’s College and a member of the Sub-Faculty of Portuguese (Modern and Medieval Languages), where I am Associate Professor of Brazilian Literature and Culture.
-I came to Oxford in 2009 after teaching for eight years at the University of Liverpool.
-My doctoral thesis focused on the works of the Brazilian author Clarice Lispector, and I still teach and write about her.
-I am fascinated by the variety of novels and films that come out of Brazil and keen to promote Brazilian culture as much as possible – there’s a lot more going on than football, samba and favelas.
+Claire is Fellow and Tutor in Portuguese at St Peter’s College, Oxford, and a member of the Sub-Faculty of Portuguese (Faculty of Modern and Medieval Languages), where she is Professor of Brazilian Literature and Culture.
+Claire came to Oxford in 2009 after teaching for eight years at the University of Liverpool.
+Her doctoral thesis focused on the works of the Brazilian author Clarice Lispector, and Claire still teaches and writes about her.
+She is fascinated by the variety of novels and films that come out of Brazil and keen to promote Brazilian culture as widely as possible – there’s a lot more going on than football, samba and favelas.

-I organise the University’s annual Brazil Week which celebrates the fact that there are so many academics and students at the University of Oxford who are working in and on Brazil, and to bring them together.
-I have set up a link with BBC Brasil for my students to contribute to a blog about their adventures on their year abroad.
-Along with my colleague Dr Jason Stanyek, from the Music Faculty and St. John’s, I’ll be running a TORCH Network group called ‘Global Brazil’.
+For ten years now, Claire has organised the University’s annual Brazil Week which celebrates the fact that there are so many academics and students at the University of Oxford who are working in and on Brazil, and to bring them together.

 Undergraduate teaching

-I lecture on Modern literature from the Portuguese-speaking world (from Machado de Assis to Conceição Evaristo) and teach other courses such as Brazilian Cinema and Contemporary Brazilian Literature.
-I also team teach on courses such as Lusophone African Literature, Women’s Writing in Lusophone literature and Latin American Cinema.
+Claire lectures on Modern Literature from the Portuguese-speaking world (from Machado de Assis and Aluísio de Azevedo to Conceição Evaristo and Luiz Ruffato) and teaches other courses such as Brazilian Cinema and Contemporary Brazilian Fiction.
+Claire also collaborates with colleagues from the Portuguese and Spanish Sub-Faculties on courses such as Lusophone Women’s Literature and Latin American Cinema.

 • Research interests